-Reports of trade deals, industry partnerships and vehicle specs have swirled ever since mutterings of an Apple-produced car began several years ago, and the tech company – known for its penchant for keeping things under wraps – has often been quick to dispel false information as quickly as it gains traction.
+Reports of trade deals, industry partnerships and vehicle specs have swirled ever since mutterings of an Apple-produced car began several years ago, and the tech company – known for its penchant for keeping plans under wraps – has often been quick to dispel false information as quickly as it gains traction.

 We do know for certain that Apple is working on an autonomous automotive project (codenamed Project Titan), not least because the company has said as much itself.
 It also continues to hire for roles that seem specialised to automotive development, but many big questions still remain unanswered.

 Will it be an actual Apple Car, tech we can integrate into our own vehicles or hardware and software licensed to third-party car makers?
 Could it even be part of a service, run by Apple to transport us around in driverless cars?